zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 In OQL v1, the result of the arithmetic operation will always be of type pf the first attribute in the expression.
 We would not handle type differences and instead would let the database handle it.
 Therefore, the result would depend on the underlying database engine.

-OQL v2 hjas more control over arithmetic operations.
+OQL v2 has more control over arithmetic operations.
 For numeric types (Integer, Long and Decimal), the result of the operation is always of the type pf the most precise attribute type in  the following precedence:

-- Decimal (highest)
+* Decimal (highest)
-- Long
+* Long
-- Integer
+* Integer

 If any side of the operation is of a non-numeric type, no casting is performed, and we let the database handle such operation, the same as OQL v1.
 See [Expression syntax](/refguide/oql-expression-syntax/#type-coercion)

 ### The result type of `ROUND` is now `Decimal`

-In OQL v1, `ROUND` would return a result in nlo longer supported by Studio Pro type `Float`.
+In OQL v1, `ROUND` would return a result in the no-longer supported by Studio Pro type `Float`.
 In OQL v2, it always returns `Decimal`.

 ### Attribute alias in `WHERE`